 If you have any questions please speak to your line manager in the first instance or email email@example.com

-In advance of the UK’s exit from the EU on 29 March 2019, the UK government has committed to protect the rights of EU citizens and their family members currently living in the UK.
+The UK government has committed to protect the rights of EU citizens and their family members currently living in the UK after the UK leaves the UK on 29 March 2019.
 This includes the right to live here, work here and access public services such as healthcare and benefits.

 To retain these rights after 31 December 2020, EU citizens must apply for UK immigration status under the EU Settlement Scheme.
-Further detail on the Settlement Scheme can be found on GOV.UK.
+Further detail on the Settlement Scheme can be found at GOV.UK.

 The Scheme fully launches to the public by 30 March 2019.